 When Not to Do It

 We need the baby engaged for this to be appropriate.
-Use when progress is slow and the mother is willing.
 There are simpler techniques to try first, you wouldn’t likely begin with this one.

 Before You Start

 Balance!
 Do some of the “releases” first, listed under Techniques.
 Next, if you’ve done the releases and then this without success, the provider may need to assist rotation in the baby who is low enough to be manually rotated.